 What is a Lover brand?
 This brand archetype is all about sensuality- beauty, passion and pleasure.
 They want to win your heart, as well as your mind, engaging in the art of seduction to excite you with moments of indulgence.
 It would be quite unlikely to find a fintech company in this category.

 What drives them?
 Intimacy

 What’s their anthem?
 Jane Birkin et Serge Gainsbourg - “Je T'aime...Moi Non Plus”

 Lover archetype examples: From Victoria’s Secret to Agent Provocateur, the lingerie industry is very rooted in the Lover Brand archetype.
-Click on Agent Provocateur’s website, for instance, and the first line you’ll read is “Introducing a world of love, fantasy, exploration and exhilaration.”
-Language is sensual, and the brand’s voice is very centered around a “pillow talk” approach.
+Click on Agent Provocateur’s website, for instance, and you’re likely to read anything from “Introducing a world of love, fantasy, exploration and exhilaration.” to “Things are hotting up…” The language is sensual, and the brand’s voice is very centered around a “pillow talk” approach.

 Lingerie and Lover Brands are not mutually exclusive, however.
 New wave underwear brands such as Lemonade Dolls and Beija London are starting to break through to Outlaw status.
 Additionally, there are fashion labels such as Chanel and Dior who - built on desire - fall under the Lover brand archetype.

 What is a Caregiver brand?
 Leaning into the idea of the mother figure.
 Caregiver brand archetypes are typically supportive, encouraging and trustworthy.
 They’re givers, not takers, and act as nurturers, always demonstrating compassion and empathy.